Alex-Linhares/FARGonautica/README.md

     would be able to study the principles of this school of thought, **see those principles in action**, and **compare those principles with different approaches**.
-Moving to more advanced stuff, Graduate students, now with easy access to the code, could have a complete course on the computer science of building these architectures; they could, for instance, play with their own ideas, and find out whether or not they make sense.
-(Linhares is going to try to teach 5 classes in 2017; if "reasonably successful", these classes will be posted here).
+Moving to more advanced stuff, Graduate students, now with easy access to the code, could have a complete course on the computer science of building these architectures; they might, for instance, play with their own ideas, and find out whether or not they make sense.

 We hope that, after this repository is complete (or close to), it will be cloned and hosted at a [Indiana University Github:IU page](https://kb.iu.edu/d/bagk), where it will be easily found by the interested community.